hotosm/fAIr/docs/community/contributing.md

 ## Contributing a model

 New geo-AI models are contributed through the model repository and registered into fAIr.
-See [Register a base model](../guides/register-a-base-model.md) and the developer role in [Who uses it](../overview/who-uses-it.md#developer).
+See [Register a base model](../guides/register-a-base-model.md) and the developer role in [User bases](../overview/who-uses-it.md#developer).

 ## Releases